Chas Hodges

-Charles Nicholas Hodges (28 December 1943 – 22 September 2018) was an English musician and singer who was the lead vocalist of musical duo Chas & Dave.
+Charles Nicholas Hodges (28 December 1943 – 22 September 2018) was an English musician and singer.
+He was the lead vocalist, pianist and guitarist of the musical duo Chas & Dave, whose most successful singles include "Rabbit" (1980) and "Ain't No Pleasing You" (1982).
+Earlier in his career, he was a member of Joe Meek-produced instrumental group the Outlaws and the country rock band Heads Hands & Feet.
+As a session musician, he backed Gene Vincent, Jerry Lee Lewis and Labi Siffre.

 Early life

 Hodges was born at the North Middlesex University Hospital in Edmonton on 28 December 1943 to Albert and Daisy Hodges.
-He was named Charles Nicholas, but called Chas as it was a common nickname for Charles in Hackney where his father was from.
+He was named Charles Nicholas, but called Chas as it is a common abbreviation for Charles.
 He was raised in north London, and moved to Kent in the summer of 1947.
 His father committed suicide just before Hodges turned four.
 After his father's death, the family returned to Edmonton in North London to live with his grandparents, with his mother making a living playing piano in local pubs and clubs.
 He attended Eldon Road School, and later Edmonton Higher Grade School but left just before he was 15 at the end of 1958.

 Hodges first became interested in Rock 'n' Roll music after listening to Little Richard on Radio Luxembourg around 1956.
-He was then inspired by Lonnie Donegan to learn to play the guitar when he was 12, and joined a skiffle band a year later in 1957, The Horseshoe Skiffle Group.
+He was then inspired by Lonnie Donegan to learn to play the guitar when he was 12, and joined a skiffle band a year later in 1957, the Horseshoe Skiffle Group.
 In May 1958, he attended a Jerry Lee Lewis concert and became interested in learning to play the piano.
 He worked for a while in a jeweller's shop after leaving school.